HACC2018/OpenEdu/README.md

 The commands should create a local page of our app at localhost:3000

 ## App Testing
-To test our app, in our login screen, we have a set email address and password, with the email: bob@gmail.com password: password
+To test our app, in our login screen, we have a set email address and password with the email: bob@gmail.com password: password

 ## Software Dependencies
 yarn 1.12.1